 BURIALS AT FAIR OAK CEMETEREY AND CORONAVIRUS

-The government have now put in place, for a minimum of 3 weeks from 16 April 2020, measures to reduce the risk of coronavirus.
-Following advice received, Fair Oak & Horton Heath Parish Council would advise that, whilst these measures remain in place, the number of attendees at a burial should be limited to those of the immediate family only - spouse or partner, parents/carers, brothers/sisters, and children (and partners).
-The number of immediate family members should be limited to 10.
+The government have now put in place ongoing measures to reduce the risk of coronavirus, and following guidance received, Fair Oak Parish Council would advise that, whilst these measures remain in place, the number of attendees at a burial should be limited to the following persons:

-In order to protect yourselves, your family, and those who are assisting you in the burial of your loved one, please observe the 2 metre social distancing rules.
-Those family members who are most vulnerable to serious illness as a result of the coronavirus should consider carefully whether they should not attend the burial.
+In order to protect yourselves, your family, and those who are assisting you in the burial of your loved one, please observe the 2 metre (6 feet) social distancing rules.

 We understand that this will be very difficult for you and your family at this time, but these measures will help us all to limit the spread of the coronavirus.

-This statement will be updated as and when the government measures are changed.
+This information will be updated as and when government measures are changed.